Frequently Asked Questions (FAQs)

 What is Feeding America and how does it help the East Texas Food Bank?

-Feeding America is a nationwide hunger relief organization, headquartered in Chicago, IL.
+Feeding America is a nationwide hunger-relief organization, headquartered in Chicago, IL.
 There are over 200 food banks in the Feeding America Network, including the East Texas Food Bank.
-Feeding America members are responsible for distributing food to more than 46.5 million Americans each year, including 12 million children and 7 million seniors.
+Feeding America members are responsible for distributing food to more than 38 million Americans each year, including 12 million children.
 Feeding America assists the East Texas Food Bank by supporting the mission through its advocacy programs, establishing and communicating common food bank operating practices, and leveraging our partnership with national companies which allows us to secure more products and funding on a local level.